Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2018-05-28-cluster-number.md

 ### Comparisons

-In *PR vol 37* "On Cluster Validity index for estimation of the optimal number of fuzzy cluster" (2004), we can see that experients have been conducted on different indices for cluster number validity.
+In *PR vol 37* "On Cluster Validity index for estimation of the optimal number of fuzzy cluster" (2004), we can see that experiments have been conducted on different indices for cluster number validity.
 The experimental result is shown in the table below.

 | data set | PC | PE | XB | CWB* | SV** | OS |
 | - | - | - | - | - | - | - |